rahulakrish/movie_studio_recommendation/README.md

   the only metric that need consideration is the total gross of each movie.

 ### Question 1
-First question that I would like to answer is : What kind of movies do we make?
+First question that I would like to answer is : What kind of movies do we want to make?
 This can be also be extrapolated into other questions like : What are audience's taste's like?
 Are there any genres that are more successful than others?
 How many different genres are there? etc.

+#### Answer Methodology
-THe `movie_basics` table, from the `im.db` dataset lists the movie titles with the different genres.
+The `movie_basics` table, from the `im.db` dataset lists the movie titles with the different genres.
 I combined it with the `bm.gross.movie.csv` data to get data of the top 10 genres that generated the most revenue.
 Now, I can pinpoint to a particular genres and say : 'This is the genres that generated the most money and so, these are the kind of movies you should be making'

 ### Question 2
 Second question that needs answering is: Which is the largest market for movies?
-Any business
+Part of any business viability plan is gauging market demand.
+This is done to get an idea about where the demand for the product is the highest to give the business the biggest chance of success.
+Similarly, Microdoft Studios will also be looking at releasing movies into the largest markets where demand is highest and be best positioned to be successful.

+#### Answer Methodology
+The `bom.movie_gross.csv` lists the gross amounts of each movie in the dometic and foreign market.
+I calculated the `total_gross` as the sum of these to values to see how much revenue each movie has generated.
+Then, by using the `.groupby()`,I grouped the data based on the `region` to display the total_gross amounts of each region